relwell/corenlp-xml-lib/docs/source/index.rst

 Welcome to CoreNLP XML Library's documentation!
 ===============================================

-This library is designed to add a data model over Stanford CoreNLP's basic XML output..
+This library is designed to add a data model over Stanford CoreNLP's basic XML output.

-.. automodule:: corenlp_xml
-   :members:

-.. automodule:: corenlp_xml.coreference
-   :members:

-.. automodule:: corenlp_xml.dependencies
-   :members:

-.. automodule:: corenlp_xml.document
-   :members:
+The Document class is designed to provide lazy-loaded access to information from syntax, coreference, and dependency parse structures within the XML.

 Contents:

 .. toctree::
    :maxdepth: 2

+   document
+   dependencies
+   coreference